 Keywords | Business Name

-Remember to keep title tags below 60 characters so they don't get cutoff.
+Keep title tags below 60 characters so they don't get cutoff.
 Sometimes you can fit more.

-Remember to modify title tags for all of your pages.
+For best results, modify title tags for all of your pages.
 This is done under the "Pages" section of your Squarespace website.

 Get back to your main Squarespace Menu.